Object Initialization with Slot Dependencies

 (a (make-instance 'sub4 :c 10)) => 12

-UPDATE: Lazy initialiation has been suggested as an alternative.
+UPDATE – Lazy initialiation has been suggested as an

-run into problems when the lazily computed slot has an initform in a
+is bound to run into problems when the lazily computed slot has an

-most of the semantics here in a very clean manner but to avoid
+probably mimick most of the semantics here in a very clean manner,

-recomputing the value on every access additional bookkeeping is
+but to avoid recomputing the value on every access, additional